akramalex/DietDive/README.md

 ### Contact Page

-* The Contact page consists of a form a user can use to get in touch with DietDive.
+* The Contact page consists of a form that users can use to get in touch with DietDive.

-* Front end validation code ensures users must fill out all fields in order to submit the contact form.
+* Front-end validation code ensures users must fill out all fields in order to submit the contact form.

-* Once the user submits a message, they are shown a confirmation message stating: 'Thank you!
+* Once the user submits a message, they are shown a confirmation message stating: "Thank you!
 Your message has been submitted successfully.
-We will get back to you shortly.'
+We will get back to you shortly."
 Below the message, a button is provided to redirect users back to the homepage.

-* I also ensured that any required elements removed from the front-end trigger an error message stating, "there was an error .
+* I also ensured that any required elements removed from the front-end trigger an error message stating, "There was an error.
 Please try again."

 ![](static/images/c1.jpg)